gabrielrtakeda/00k-test-elevator/README.md

 #### Arguments
 If you want, it is possible to pass arguments to override the elevator application default configurations.
-The accepted arguments are the bellow:
+The accepted arguments are listed bellow:

 `node elevator-runner.js {$buildingMaxFloor} {$elevatorMaxAmount} {$callsAmount}`